whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 	New entities - see FGD for further documentation
 -monster_maulotaur: maulotaur from Heretic; model by Razumen, code by Whirledtsar
 -monster_maulotaur_lord: boss-strength maulotaur
--sound_ambient_custom: ambient sound maker that can use any sound file; code by Shanjaq
+-custom_sound_ambient: ambient sound maker that can use any sound file; code by Shanjaq
--sound_maker_custom: triggered sound maker that can use any sound file; code by Shanjaq
+-custom_sound_maker: triggered sound maker that can use any sound file; code by Shanjaq
 -trigger_reflect: brush entity that reflects missiles
 -trigger_kill: brush entity that forces its target to die when triggered or touched
 -light_newfire: large raging fire; use spawnflag 4 to scale size from bottom; ported from the Portals of Praevus expansion